MyCryptoHQ/knowledge-base-content/staying-safe/mycrypto-protips-how-not-to-get-scammed-during-ico.md

 Or is there some extra verification that this is legit?
 Again, never rely on a single comment—multiple indications of legitimacy are ideal.

-## 6. And always make sure you are on the correct MyCrypto
+## 6. Always make sure you are on the correct MyCrypto

 ![Check address](../assets/staying-safe/mycrypto-protips-how-not-to-get-scammed-during-ico/check-address.png)

-Finally, when you go to contribute, make sure you are on a legit version of MyCrypto (<https://mycrypto.com/>).
+When you go to contribute, make sure you are on a legit version of MyCrypto (<https://mycrypto.com/>).

 Check the URL.
 Check the SSL (it should always say MyCrypto, Inc [US]).